How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options

 The most significant exception to this rule is a result of the lounge policies of both Alaska Airlines and American Airlines.
 This will primarily impact U.S.-based travelers with status through Alaska Airlines or American Airlines.
 Here's an example of this exception:

 Essentially, if you are trying to get into American Airlines or Alaska Airlines lounges when traveling on a flight operated by either airline, your AAdvantage or Mileage Plan status will not be enough to grant you access when traveling solely on domestic flights.
-But, if you hold elite status (Sapphire or higher) through other Oneworld member airlines, you will be eligible for access.
+But if you hold elite status (Sapphire or higher) through other Oneworld member airlines, you will be eligible for access.

 These access requirements are frustrating, to say the least.
-The good news is access requirements are far less confusing once outside of the United States.
+The good news is that access requirements are far less confusing once outside of the United States.

 Photo of the American Airlines Admirals Club in Newark

-Admirals Club Newark.
+American Airlines Admirals Club Newark.
 Credit: JT Genter/AwardWallet

 Accessing Oneworld member lounges outside of the U.S.

 For example, let's say that I was going to fly with British Airways from London Heathrow (LHR) to Frankfurt (FRA) in economy class.
-Thanks to my Sapphire status in the AAdvantage program, I would have access to numerous lounges when departing from London.
+Thanks to my Sapphire status via the AAdvantage program, I would have access to numerous lounges when departing from London.
 These lounges include:

 • The Qantas London Lounge